tigawanna/foreach/docs/authgurad.md

-# Auth guarding
+# AUTH guarding

-after we authenticate we ght want to gourd certain routes and redirect to the login page if not authenticated
+after we authenticate we might want to guard certain routes and redirect to the login page if not authenticated

-the most comon way to do it is
+the most common way to do it is

 ```ts
 import { Navigate } from 'react-router-dom';